Matthew Manotoc

 Matthew Joseph Marcos Manotoc (born December 9, 1988) is a Filipino politician and athlete who is currently serving as the vice governor of Ilocos Norte since 2025, he previously served as the governor of the same province from 2019 to 2025.
 He was a senior provincial board member from the second legislative district of Ilocos Norte from 2016 to 2019.

 He is a member of the Marcos political family.
-His maternal grandfather, Ferdinand Marcos, was a former president and dictator of the Philippines.
+His maternal grandfather, Ferdinand Marcos, was a former president of the Philippines, His maternal grandmother Imelda Marcos, was a first Lady of the Philippines.
 His mother, Imee Marcos, currently serves as a senator, while his maternal uncle, Ferdinand "Bongbong" Marcos, is the sitting president.